What is Compliance?

 .

 Now, the last question.
 "What if I just don't do all of this?"
 You probably are thinking it, and please don't feel bad!
 It's a common question, believe it or not!
-It's not so much that people are wanting to get out of protecting children, it's more that they are overwhelmed and want to make sure they aren't missing some unnecessary steps if any (there aren't any, sorry!).
+It's not so much that people are wanting to get out of protecting children, it's more that they are overwhelmed and want to make sure they aren't doing some unnecessary steps if any (there aren't any, sorry!).

 If you don't follow all the regulations for your product, you put yourself, your business, your family, and others at risk.
 In 2008, the CPSC passed the Consumer Product Safety Improvement Act (CPSIA) because of the high amount of toys with small parts and leaded paint.
 Since 2008, the recalls on toys has drastically decreased (in fact, in September 2020 there were NO children's product recalls at all!).
 These regulations work.